Anchorage to Jasper 2017

 Liard Hot Springs on the morning of Day #3 was a relaxing stop.

-The highway along Muncho Lake crosses dozens of huge gravel fans spill from the crumbling Sentinel Range to the east.
+The highway along Muncho Lake crosses dozens of huge gravel fans spilling from the crumbling Sentinel Range to the east.
+Water surprisingly clear.

 The first caribou sighting of the trip came at Toad River, BC.

-Tortured limestones mountains are spectacular along the Toad River.
+Tortured limestone mountains are spectacular along the Toad River.

 Great sticky buns are to be had at the Tetsa River Services bakery.